 The Committee's membership follows a pattern of staggered terms to provide continuity.
 For the professional library staff, two or three members will be elected every year for two-year terms.
 In order to encourage and ensure broad participation, no member may serve more than two consecutive terms.
 The Deputy University Librarian, the Associate University Librarians, and those Librarians seeking promotion to the rank of Senior Librarian should not accept nomination to the Committee.

 The elected members of the professional library staff should represent each of the library departments.
 If in exceptional circumstances it is impossible to create a committee fitting the above criteria, it shall be possible to have more than two persons from the same department serving on the committee.

 3. Library Committee on Committees and Elections

-The Committee is responsible, under the direction of the Associate Dean of the Faculty, for the supervision of procedural matters pertaining to the election of new members of standing committees; the election of the CPUC representative; the filling of unexpected vacancies in elected offices; the election of members of new standing committees and ad hoc committees (if so directed by the University Librarian); and the holding of special elections as necessary.
+The Committee is responsible, under the direction of the Assistant Dean of the Faculty, for the supervision of procedural matters pertaining to the election of new members of standing committees; the election of the CPUC representative; the filling of unexpected vacancies in elected offices; the election of members of new standing committees and ad hoc committees (if so directed by the University Librarian); and the holding of special elections as necessary.
 In drawing up slates of nominees, the Committee observes all prescribed restrictions governing the composition of staff committees with the goal of securing broad distribution and fair representation of all departments and ranks within the Library.
 All librarians, including those on part-time appointment, are eligible for membership on committees.
 The Committee conducts the elections, counts the ballots, and announces the results of the election to the Library Staff.

 D. Representative to the Council of the Princeton University Community